stane000/CurrencyConverter/README.md

 Project description
 ========================

+This project aims to convert currency from RSD (Serbian dinar) to EUR and USD using four different converters.
+Two converters use Playwright to automate web-based conversion on external sites, while the other two simulate conversion using the OS calculator.
+Finally, tests are implemented to compare and validate the conversion results across all methods for consistency.

 Structure:

     CurrencyConverter folder:

-        currency_converter_interface -> interface for all converters
+        currency_converter_interface.py -> interface for all converters
         currency_converter_xe.py -> converter uses Playwright/'https://www.xe.com/', synchronous methods
         currency_converter_gb.py -> converter use Playwright/'https://wise.com/gb/currency-converter/', asynchronous methods
-        currency_converter_calculator_base -> base class dor calculator converters currency_converter_calculator -> converter uses windows os calculator built-in currency conversion but Requires language settings to be set to English currency_converter_calculator_v2 -> converter uses windows os calculator to do the conversion using the exchange rate from reliable API
+        currency_converter_calculator_base -> base class dor calculator converters currency_converter_calculator.py -> converter uses windows os calculator built-in currency conversion but Requires language settings to be set to English currency_converter_calculator_v2.py -> converter uses windows os calculator to do the conversion using the exchange rate from reliable API

         app.py -> app for running any convertor buy given arguments and stores result to outout file
                   converter: choices=['web_xe', 'web_gb', 'calc', 'calc2'],